 This course combines in-depth study of the theory and practice of data science with an optional year-long work placement, where you’ll get the chance to apply your knowledge to industry-relevant challenges.
 A placement also allows you to discover the business value of data-oriented research and development.

-You’ll develop solid technical knowledge of data science principles and practices, machine learning and data mining, practical business analytics, database systems and cloud computing.
-You can also customise this course with optional modules in information security, sensors and artificial intelligence.
+You’ll acquire solid technical knowledge of data science principles and practices, machine learning and data mining, practical business analytics, database systems and cloud computing.
+You can also customise this MSc with optional modules in information security, sensors and advanced artificial intelligence.

 Finally, you’ll complete a dissertation where you can further explore an area that interests you.
-This is particularly useful if you’re aiming to progress to a PhD.
+Our dissertation projects involve topical real-world problems, often linked into cutting-edge research.

-- £1.7million multi-purpose Computer Science Laboratory with state-of-the-art audio visual equipment.
-View a video tour.
+- £1.7m multi-purpose Computer Science Laboratory with state-of-the-art audio-visual equipment.
+View a video tour

 - Six open access PC labs and four dedicated specialist labs